cx-language/cx/README.md

 After this, the following commands can be invoked from the `build` directory:

 - `ninja` builds the project.
 - `ninja check` runs the test suite and reports errors in case of failure.
-Note: if your checks fail, try `export C_INCLUDE_PATH=/usr/include/x86_64-linux-gnu/`
+Note: if your checks fail because of not finding C standard library headers, you can tell Delta where to find them with the `C_INCLUDE_PATH` or `CPATH` environment
+  variable: e.g. `export C_INCLUDE_PATH=/usr/include/x86_64-linux-gnu/`.
 - `ninja coverage` generates a test coverage report under `coverage/`.

 ## Documentation